Explore this Area:

 .
 These courses serve as prerequisites for the required advanced technical electives CEE401

 , respectively.
 Additional core courses and advanced technical courses are recommended, as described in the CEE Undergraduate Handbook.
 Students who choose construction materials engineering as their secondary area of study are required to take CEE 300 and two of the recommended advanced technical courses.
-To view the current undergraduate primary and secondary requirements, please see page 35 of the Undergraduate Handbook
+To view the current undergraduate primary and secondary requirements, please see the Undergraduate Handbook

 Many positions within industry require an advanced degree in Civil and Environmental Engineering.
 Our department has been consistently ranked as a top program by U.S. News & World Report.

 The construction materials engineering graduate curriculum provides detailed understanding of composition, microstructure, and engineering behavior of various materials for civil engineering applications.
 The program especially focuses on concrete, although other construction materials are considered.
 The curriculum includes graduate courses from several within areas in CEE and from other departments at the University of Illinois.
 In addition, all registered graduate students are required to participate in the construction materials seminar series CEE595MA

 The M.S. degree can be completed with or without a thesis.
 The M.S. degree requires 32 credit hours of graduate course credit (thesis option) or 36 credit hours (non-thesis option).
 The student must complete 400- or 500- level courses in two categories: construction materials (concrete, metals, polymers), and engineering behavior (mechanics, durability, and testing).
 For the thesis option, students must complete at least 24 hours of graduate level coursework and eight hours of thesis research, with 16 hours in the areas of construction materials and engineering behavior.
 For the non-thesis option, students must complete at least 36 hours of coursework, with 16 hours in the areas of construction materials and engineering behavior.
 Current students are required to submit a Plan of Study